py1u/SWE-guide-to-code-interviews/README.md

 ## Introduction
 ### Introducing Ourselves:

 Hello!
-My name is Peter, I am a Data Science and Applied Physics double major with/ a minor in Business @ UC Riverside planning to graduate in spring 2024 and pursue my Masters in Artificial Intelligence @ Nanyang Technological University in Spring 2025.
-The reason Mellie and I created this guide/book was to provide UCR students with advice on cracking the code interviews that they would experience when applying for software engineering positions.
+My name is Peter, I am a Data Science + Business double major @ UC Riverside planning to graduate in spring 2024 and pursue my Masters in Artificial Intelligence @ Nanyang Technological University in Spring 2025.
+Mellie and I created this guide/book was to provide UCR students with advice on cracking the code interviews that they would experience when applying for software engineering positions.
 My hobbies include reading books, watching movies, playing basketball, and skateboarding!

-Hi, my name is Mellie, I am a Computer Science and Cognitive Sciences double major @ UC Irvine hoping to graduate in spring 2024.
+Hi, my name is Mellie, I am a Computer Science + Cognitive Sciences double major @ UC Irvine hoping to graduate in spring 2024.
 I plan to pursue my masters in my fourth year at UCI.
 Peter and I created this guide because we wanted to help UCR students gain the skills necessary to succeed in coding interviews.
 We also wanted a unique guide that would provide our own coding journey from separate universities.
 I enjoy ice skating, skateboarding, and watching anime!

 ### Our Motivation: